Overview of current research projects at IMCS

 Project Abstract

-In this project, we propose a separation of the meshing process for the contact boundary region and for the internal volume of the involved bodies, since the two regions pose different requirements on continuity, element type, mesh orientation and mesh refinement.
+In this project, we propose a separation of the meshing process for the contact boundary region and for the internal volume of the involved bodies.
 For the discretization of the contact boundary region, a boundary layer of NURBS elements is defined, which can be refined locally at desired areas without influencing the mesh size within the internal volume.
 On the other hand, the volume domain is discretized using classical hexahedral finite elements on Cartesian grids in the reference configuration.
 This results in two independent, yet overlapping meshes, which are consistently coupled to each other using an Embedded Mesh (EM) approach.
-For doing this, appropriate mortar / Lagrange multiplier formulations as well as Nitsche's method will be investigated.
+Within this project, appropriate mortar/Lagrange multiplier formulations will be investigated.
+Moreover, the goal is to develop a general workflow to simplify the model creation of complex contact problems.

-Contact at IMCS Prof. Dr.-Ing.
-Alexander Popp, Eugenia Gabriela Loera Villeda M.Sc.
+Contact at IMCS Dr.-Ing.
+Ivo Steinbrecher, Eugenia Gabriela Loera Villeda M.Sc.

 Combination of data- and physics-based methods for hybrid digital twins